-In this example, extensive-form rationalizability concludes after two rounds/levels.
-At the first level, any of Rowena's strategy that does not prescribe $M$ after $n$ is not rationalizable because there is no belief over Colin's strategies conditional on $n$ that would let $B$ and $S$ after $n$ yield a higher expected payoff than $M$.
+In this example, strong rationalizability concludes after two rounds/levels.
+At the first level, any strategy of Rowena that does not prescribe $M$ after $n$ is not strongly rationalizable because there is no belief over Colin's strategies conditional on $n$ that would let $B$ and $S$ yield a higher expected payoff than $M$ after $n$.
 An analogous argument holds for strategies with initial action $t$.
-Thus, at the first level, only strategies in the set $\{ n M * *, t * M *\}$ are rationalizable for Rowena where the first component refers to her actions $n$ and $t$ at her initial information set, the second component refers to her action in the simultaneous move game after $n$, the third component specifies her action in the simultaneous game after $t$, and the fourth component belongs to the simultaneous move game making up lower ``tree'' $T'$.
+Thus, at the first level, only strategies in the set $\{ n M * *, t * M *\}$ are strongly rationalizable for Rowena, where the first component refers to her actions $n$ and $t$ at her initial information set, the second component refers to her action in the simultaneous move game after $n$, the third component specifies her action in the simultaneous game after $t$, and the fourth component belongs to the simultaneous move game making up the lower ``tree'' $T'$.
 (We indicate by ``$*$'' that the action at the corresponding information set can be arbitrary.)
-For Colin, the only first level extensive-form rationalizable strategy is $M B$ where the first component refers to his action at his information set in $T$ and the second component specifies his action at his information set of ``tree'' $T'$.
+For Colin, the only strongly rationalizable strategy at the first level is $MB$, where the first component refers to his action at his information set in $T$ after she takes $t$ and the second component specifies his action at his information set in ``tree'' $T'$.

-At the second level, both players can take into account first-level extensive-form rationalizable strategies of the the opponent.
-Hence, upon reaching the information set after $t$, Rowena is certain that Colin plays $M$, while when she selects $n$, Colin's action is $B$ because he remains unaware of $M$ and perceives the strategic situation to be given by $T'$.
+At the second level, both players can take into account first-level strongly rationalizable strategies of their opponent.
+Hence, upon reaching the information set after $t$, Rowena is certain that Colin plays $M$, whereas when she selects $n$, Colin's action is $B$ because he remains unaware of $M$ and perceives the strategic situation to be given by $T'$.
 Colin's action $B$ in $T'$ induces the action $B$ in the simultaneous move game after $n$.
 Thus, with any such belief, Rowena's expected payoff is largest when she plays a strategy with $n$ followed by $M$.
 Also, in the lower tree $T'$, the unaware incarnation of Rowena is certain that Colin plays $B$.
 Thus, her best response is $B$ in $T'$.
-Hence, the set of second-level extensive-form rationalizable strategies of Rowena is $\{n M * B\}$.
-For Colin, it remains $MB$.
+Hence, the set of second-level strongly rationalizable strategies of Rowena is $\{n M * B\}$.
+For Colin, it remains $\{MB\}$.
 No further changes occur at higher levels.